Hamilcare/maze-generator/README.md

 # maze-generator
-different kind of algorithm to generate maze
+different kind of algorithms to generate mazes gui with pygame